Information Security and Compliance Manager

 Role Purpose:

-The Information Security and Compliance Manager is responsible for developing, implementing, and maintaining security policies, procedures, and controls to protect the data and systems.
+The Information Security and Compliance Manager is responsible for developing, implementing, and maintaining security policies, procedures, and controls to protect the Royal British Legion's data and systems.
 They will play a pivotal role in the management and containment of security incidents, ensuring continuous improvement in their security posture while raising awareness for staff, volunteer and member communities.
-The post holder will lead on activities that assess, report and mitigate risk associated with third parties with the focus being to protect the confidentiality, integrity, and availability of information assets.
+The post holder will lead on activities that assess, report and mitigate risk associated with third parties with the focus being to protect the confidentiality, integrity, and availability of their information assets.

 Key Responsibilities: